No-Bake Double Chocolate Peanut Butter Granola Bars

 - In a large, microwave-safe bowl combine corn syrup, peanut butter, brown sugar, and heat on high power for 1 minute; stir to combine.

-- Return bowl to micro and heat for 1 more minute on high power, and stir to combine.
+- Return bowl to microwave and heat for 1 more minute on high power, and stir to combine.

 - Add vanilla, cocoa, optional salt, and whisk to combine.